Keep of Kalessin: History

 This same line-up recorded in 2007 the new album Kolossus, released in the summer of 2008, demonstrating the band improved their sound after the well received and highly acclaimed release Armada in 2006 which even got some good attention from the more mainstream media in Norway.
 This resulted in a nomination for the Spellemannprisen in the metal category in 2008.
 On Kolossus they started to experiment more with different instruments and the band indeed created a unique character for Keep of Kalessin.

 In 2010, Keep of Kalessin entered a song in the Melodi Grand Prix, the annual competition to select Norway's entry in the Eurovision Song Contest, which was hosted by the country due to its victory in the 2009 contest, becoming the first heavy metal band to vie in the competition.
 The band performed their new song, "The Dragontower", in the first of 3 semi-final rounds and advanced to the Gold Final round, where the band finished in 3rd place overall through a combined viewer and jury vote.

 Obsidian C. announced in the Studio Report 4 video of Kolossus that they're already working on some new songs for the next album.

 The band released its fifth album, "Reptilian," on 10 May 2010.
 It demonstrated a slight deviation from the black metal influenced sound of their previous music in favor of a truer extreme metal sound.
 The album received generally positive reviews and peaked at number 2 on the Norwegian charts.
 "Reptilian" is also the last album to feature Thebon on vocals.
-After touring for "Reptilian," Thebon left/was fired from the band and took over lead vocal duties for the thrash band Hellish Outcast.
+After touring for "Reptilian," Thebon was fired from the band and took over lead vocal duties for the thrash band Hellish Outcast.

 With Thebon no longer in the band, Obsidian C. took over lead vocal duties.
 The band's first release as a three-piece line up was the "Introspection" EP.
 It contained two new songs and an "extreme" remake of the song "The Dragontower" from "Reptilian."
 A music video was made for the track "Introspection."
 The band announced that they were working on a full-length album, titled "Epistemology."
 A cover art contest was held, with hundreds of submissions and a voting page set up on the band's Facebook profile.
-Brazilian artist Jean Michel was declared the winner at the end, and the album was released on 16 Feb 2015.
+Brazilian artist Jean Michel was declared the winner at the end, and the album was released on 16 February 2015.

-On December 25, 2022, Keep of Kalessin announced their upcoming album Katharsis, to be premiered in full live on the 70000 Tons of Metal festival cruise, ahead of the full release on March 24, 2023.
-The title track was released as the first single on February 28, 2023, to the Back on Black Records' YouTube channel, with streaming services following on March 3, 2023.
+On 25 December 2022, Keep of Kalessin announced their upcoming album Katharsis, to be premiered in full live on the 70000 Tons of Metal festival cruise, ahead of the full release on 24 March 2023.
+The title track was released as the first single on 28 February 2023, to the Back on Black Records' YouTube channel, with streaming services following on 3 March 2023.

+Musical style and legacy

+According to Eduardo Rivadavia of AllMusic, "Keep of Kalessin are a pioneering force in extreme metal, helping to define the metal subgenre with their fusion of stunning technical playing with an intensity at the same level as black metal's more powerful acts."